PAFR2003/LightsCameraDestruction/README.md

 Units-

-Reactor Gunman: Reactor Gunman is a unique early gunman of the wasteland with strong firepower.
+Early Gunman: Reactor Gunman is a unique early gunman of the wasteland with strong firepower.

 Metal-Wielding Survivors: A group of Reactorites holding different weapons ranging from swords, scrap metal, shields, explosives and many more.
 They are a large group of people (over 100 people!) walking in formation.